 — Robert Kentta, Siletz Tribal Member, Cultural Resources Director, Tribal Council Member, and Gitauk-uahi (Two Spirit)

 When the Toolkit was announced at the Affiliated Tribes of Northwest Indians after a short 15 minute presentation, nearly 50 Tribal Leaders signed on in support of their Two Spirit citizens and LGBT justice in Indian Country.
 This support tells us that Indian Country in the Northwest is ready!
 However, publications like this are only beneficial if they are put to action.

 Indian Country Today’s article about the Toolkit presentation at ATNI can be found here

 Tribal Community Mapping and the Toolkit 2.0

-During the course of 2013, IWOK and Western States Center will build awareness and use of the Tribal Equity Toolkit.
-This will include conducting a comprehensive mapping project to identify leaders and tribes who are ready to engage in the next steps of implementing the Tribal Equity Toolkit.
+During the course of 2013, IWOK and Western States Center built awareness and use of the Tribal Equity Toolkit.
+This included conducting a comprehensive mapping project to identify leaders and tribes who are ready to engage in the next steps of implementing the Tribal Equity Toolkit.

-The Toolkit author group, under the leadership of NAPOLS, will also continue to compile model policies and enhance sections of the current Toolkit and have an enriched version available by the end of 2013.
-We also plan to develop a Continuing Legal Education & training course to Tribal Law attorneys will help assure that as Tribes move forward with changing laws, there are experienced attorneys they can call on, to be offered in early 2014.
+The Toolkit author group, under the leadership of NAPOLS, also compiled additional model policies and enhanced sections of the Toolkit and an enriched version is now available.
+We have developed a Continuing Legal Education and training course for Tribal Law attorneys to help assure that as Tribes move forward with changing laws, there are experienced attorneys they can call on, to be offered in 2014.